Lymphoma: Symptoms, diagnosis, treatment and costs.

 A lymph node biopsy provides the oncologist with more information about that patient’s lymphoma (histologic type and T-cell vs. B-cell), which sometimes affects prognosis.
 In many cases, this additional information is not going to change the treatment options; therefore, a biopsy is not required to start therapy.
 Situations in which a biopsy is often necessary include intestinal and skin lymphomas.
 Lymphoma of the chest can often be diagnosed by needle aspiration generally completed with the help of ultrasound.

 Clinical staging involves completing a set of diagnostic tests to determine where the lymphoma is located and if it has spread from its initial site.
-These tests can include any of the following: routine blood work, chest X-rays, abdominal ultrasound and bone marrow aspiration.
+These tests can include routine blood work, chest x-rays, abdominal ultrasound and bone marrow aspiration.

 There are many chemotherapy drugs that are effective in the treatment of lymphoma.
 The protocol choice is influenced by many things: specific patient factors (age, how sick are they, concurrent medical problems), cost, type of lymphoma and ease of treatment administration.